College of Letters & Science

-For premajor advising, or to declare the astronomy–physics major, students should contact Professor Townsend at email@example.com.
-Additional information and handouts on the major are available at the office of the undergraduate coordinator, 2554 Sterling Hall.
+For pre-major advising, or to declare the astronomy–physics major, students should contact Professor Townsend at firstname.lastname@example.org.
+Additional information and handouts on the major are available in the office of the undergraduate coordinator at 2554 Sterling Hall.

 Students wishing to receive Honors in the Major must satisfy the following requirements: